-RDA records are out there, and with the Library of Congress starting to catalog using RDA this summer, more are on the way.
-These records will affect search paths and item display in the OPAC, so waiting too long to decide on a plan of action may have far-reaching effects.
+RDA records are out there and more are on the way.
+These records may affect search paths and item display in the OPAC, so waiting too long to decide on a plan of action may have far-reaching effects.
 Here are a few proactive suggestions:

 - Contact your ILS provider to see if they will offer upgrades regarding RDA records.

 - If your library purchases MARC records from outside agencies (including Midwest Tape), reach out to them to make your plans and needs known.

 - If you plan on implementing RDA gradually, all at once, or not at all